Skip to content

 Example: If a critical bug is identified post-release, have a rollback strategy that minimizes user impact.

-5. Post-Release Evaluation
+5. Evaluate Post-Release

 Schedule a post-release evaluation.
 Gather feedback from users and the business, development, and testing teams to identify areas for improvement in future releases.
 Being open-minded helps to improve the process for future releases.